nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 In this example we'll cover:

-- the usage of `FormatConverterOp`, `InferenceOp`, `SegmentationPostprocessorOp` operators to add AI inference into the workflow
+- The usage of `FormatConverterOp`, `InferenceOp`, `SegmentationPostprocessorOp` operators to add AI inference into the workflow.
-- how to modify the existing code in this example to create an ultrasound segmentation application to visualize the results from a spinal scoliosis segmentation model
+- How to modify the existing code in this example to create an ultrasound segmentation application to visualize the results from a spinal scoliosis segmentation model.

 :::{note}
-The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the debian package, alongside their executables.
+The example source code and run instructions can be found in the [examples](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples#holoscan-sdk-examples) directory on GitHub, or under `/opt/nvidia/holoscan/examples` in the NGC container and the Debian package, alongside their executables.
 :::

 ## Operators and Workflow